 Put things you use every day (shoes, coffee cup, toothbrush) on a high shelf.
 This way you have to reach up for things more often.
 The reaching is a good stretch for your shoulder.

 Do the exercises once or twice a day even after your shoulder gets better.
-Your shoulder will only get better if you do the exercises.
-Don't forget to exercise your healthy shoulder too so that you can maintain the movement that you have in that shoulder.
+Your shoulder will get better only if you do the exercises.
+Do not forget to exercise your healthy shoulder, too, so that you can maintain the movement that you have in that shoulder.

-Many people who have adhesive capsulitis get full use of their shoulder back.
-Others may always have a little stiffness and pain in that shoulder.
-This stiffness is usually not very bad.
+Many people who have adhesive capsulitis get back full use of their shoulder.
+Others always have a little stiffness and pain in that shoulder.
+This stiffness usually is not very bad.
 You should be able to do all the activities you were doing before this happened.